-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer □ (do not check if a smaller reporting company) Accelerated filer □ Smaller Reporting Company ☑
+Large accelerated filer □ Accelerated filer $\Box$ Non-accelerated filer $\Box$ Smaller Reporting Company 🗹 (do not check if a smaller reporting company) Emerging growth company $\Box$